|Contact Information for Office of International Students and Scholars|

 For more information on this topic please refer to IRS Publication 519 "U.S. Tax Guide for Aliens" or to Publication 15, Circular E, "Employer's Tax Guide".

 If you qualify for exemption from social security/medicare withholdings but your employer has been deducting these taxes from your paycheck, you can request a refund from your employer.
 If this request cannot be accommodated, you must file form 843, Claim for Refund and Request for Abatement available at www.irs.gov and mail it to IRS.
 It takes approximately 6 months to process your claim with IRS.

-The new law which came into effect October 2004, allows international students to apply for a social security card ONLY if they have an offer of employment for on-campus job or employment authorization document issued by the Department of Homeland Security.
-The purpose of having a social security card is for employment only; the social security number (SSN) should not be required to open a bank account, get a cell phone or other utilities.
+The law which came into effect October 2004, allows international students to apply for a Social Security number (SSN) ONLY if they have an employment offer and the required authorization for the employment.
+The purpose of having a SSN is for employment only; the SSN should not be required to open a bank account, get a driver license, cell phone or other utilities.

 The Social Security Administration Office will process applications for SSN only under the following circumstances:

 For more information on these employment options available to students please refer to the Employment Information section.
 To find out about employment and social security cards for dependents please go to Family Info section.

 To apply for a SSN, please go to:

 Office hours: Monday to Tuesday and Thursday to Friday - 9 am to 3 pm.
 Wednesday - 9 am to 12 noon.